-TV and radio presenter Nicky was adopted a few days after he was born in 1961 by Frank and Sheila Campbell.
+TV and radio presenter Nicky Campbell was adopted a few days after he was born in 1961 by Frank and Sheila Campbell.
 His biological mother, Stella Lackey, was unmarried, and had travelled from Ireland to give birth.
 Although she sent Christmas cards for the first five years of Nicky’s life, they had no direct contact.
 It was not until he was in his twenties that Nicky decided to try and track down Stella and his biological father, Joseph.

-Although he discovered that his biological heritage was Irish, Nicky still thinks of himself as a Scot and it is his adoptive family, the Campbells, that he’s closest to.
+Although he discovered that his biological heritage was Irish, Nicky still thinks of himself as Scottish and it is his adoptive family, the Campbells, that he’s closest to.
 For this reason, Nicky makes the unusual decision to investigate his adoptive family’s history.
 “I’ve traced my birth family”, says Nicky at the start of his journey, “but this is the chance to find out more about the roots of my adoptive family, the people who I think of as my real mum and dad.”

 In 1941 Frank was offered the chance to transfer from his Highland Regiment to the Indian Army.
 He accepted and was posted to Calcutta.
 Frank and his men fought against the Japanese in what has come to be known as ‘the forgotten war’.
 The Burma Campaign was the longest of the entire war and the troops who served there fought in some of the worst conditions on any battlefield.
 Nicky is amazed to hear what his father went through.